affiliate disclosure

 Web hosts commonly do not offer a 99.99% uptime guarantee in Cloud hosting.

-And speed is one of the significant features of any Cloud Hosting plan.
+Speed is a significant feature of any Cloud Hosting plan.
 In the event of a DDoS attack on a shared hosting server, the server becomes overwhelmed by a myriad of parallel requests.

-However, in cloud hosting, the request can be spread across many computers, which helps mitigate it better than on a single server.
+However, in cloud hosting, the request can be distributed across many computers, which helps mitigate it more effectively than on a single server.

 When writing this line, this blog you’re reading is hosted on the NameCheap EasyWP Cloud hosting server.

 EasyWP comes with an in-built three-layer caching system.
-This makes the installation of another WordPress caching plugin unnecessary.
+This makes installing another WordPress caching plugin unnecessary.

 And for as low as $1, you can test-drive EasyWP for 30 days.